 - 4. Page One.
 Left Hand Corner, Top, Title of Exhibit, Venue Name, Venue Address, Opening and Closing Date, and Days/Hours Open - 5.
 Your Title.
 (Creativity in the Header encouraged!)
 Middle of Page.
-Byline (Your Name) under - a.
+Byline (Your Name) under title - a.
 First paragraph.
 The art review or critique is a hybrid form combining standard journalistic requirements with pointed, perceptive art analysis.
 The review uses short words, short sentences and active verbs.
 The first paragraph answers the questions Who?
 What?
 When?
 Why? and How? - b.
 Second to third paragraph.
 What is important, or unique, or of value about this exhibit?
 That is to say, communicate to the reader objectively why they should see it. - c.
 Fourth paragraph and continuing.
 Analyze the show.
 Choose a "best of show" and give a detailed analysis of the dominant elements and the intentions of the artist.
-After this, you may choose another work or two which you liked, and analyze these, but more briefly. - d.
+After this, you may choose another work or two which you liked, and you may analyze these, but briefly. - d.
 Next to the last paragraph.
 Summarize the show according to your overall artistic perception.
 If there is a negative criticism about the work or the curatorship, put it here.
-Curatorship is the design of the show, and includes the theme, lighting, and blurbs identifying the work.
+Curatorship is the design and purpose of the show, and includes the theme, lighting, and blurbs identifying the work.
+Very often the purpose is educational; the viewer should be able to discern the purpose, even if it is implied.
 If you do make a negative criticism, which is fine, state your reason. - e.
 Conclusion.
 This is the feeling or perception you want to leave in the reader's imagination.
 It can be one sentence.
 It's your "cap" or "button." - f.
 After the final sentence, double space and put in -30- in the middle of the page.
-It means the end of the article.

-3. Addenda.
-One copy of publicity-postcard, brochure, email download etc.
+It means the end of the article, in print media - 3.
+Addenda.
+Staple to your review one copy of publicity-postcard, brochure, etc.